10 Fun Facts About Redding CA

 What are the three Shastas?
 Mount Shasta, Shasta Lake, and Shasta Dam.

-With the Sacramento River running through it and Shasta and Whiskeytown Lakes just to its north, it shouldn’t be too much of a suprise that Redding CA boasts some water-filled fun facts.
+With the Sacramento River running through it and Shasta and Whiskeytown Lakes just to its north, it shouldn’t be too much of a suprise that Redding boasts some water-filled fun facts.

 8. Redding is the Kayak Capital of the World

 In an article about “weird obsessions,” Time named Redding the Unofficial Capital of Kayaking.
-While I think paddling through the clear water, breathing in mountain air, and listening to the sounds of nature, is more calming than “weird,” it sure beats being the Unofficial Capital of Badminton, an honor bestowed upon San Jose.
+While I think paddling through the clear water, breathing in mountain air, and listening to the sounds of nature is more calming than “weird,” it sure beats being the Unofficial Capital of Badminton, an honor bestowed upon San Jose.

 9. And the Houseboat Capital of the World